 Contraindications: DKA, alcoholism, binge drinking, kidney or liver disease, congestive heart failure, pregnancy, use of contrast media, surgery, heart attack, age > 80 |

-Metformin lowers fasting blood glucose levels by an average of 25% (17 to 37%), postprandial blood glucose up to 44.5%, and the A1c by an average of 1.5% (0.8 to 3.1%).
+Metformin lowers fasting blood glucose levels by an average of 25% (17 to 37%), postprandial blood glucose up to 44.5%, and A1c by an average of 1.5% (0.8 to 3.1%).
 Metformin reduces raised plasma insulin levels in cases of metabolic syndrome by as much as 30% and reduces the need for injected insulin in Type 2s by 15 to 32%.

 Side effects from metformin include a change in taste, loss of appetite, nausea or vomiting, abdominal bloating or gas, diarrhea, or skin rash.
 These may occur during the first few weeks of taking the medication but are seldom long-lasting.
-Taking the medication with food and starting out with a low dose help reduce side effects.
+Taking the medication with food and starting with a low dose help reduce side effects.
 The dosage can be gradually increased as side effects diminish.

 Because drinking alcohol while taking metformin may also trigger lactic acidosis when other health risks are present, be sure to ask your doctor about alcohol consumption if you are taking this drug.
 Be aware that Tagamet, a gastrointestinal medication, may enhance the effects of metformin.
-Therefore, the dose of metformin may need to be lower if you already take Tagamet.
+Therefore, the metformin dose may need to be lower if you already take Tagamet.

-Although not yet FDA approved, metformin is now in clinical trials for the treatment of teens who have developed Type 2 diabetes.
+Although not yet FDA approved, metformin is now in clinical trials for treating teens who have developed Type 2 diabetes.
 Some pediatricians also prescribe it, on occasion, to help control a strong Dawn Phenomenon seen in a growing teen with Type 1 diabetes.
 This use is also not approved.
 It also helps lower insulin resistance in women with polycystic ovary disease.
 One side-effect for these women, sometimes the desired outcome, is a greater likelihood of pregnancy.